amoshyc/cp-codebook/src/topics/functional_graph.md

 ```
 [ABC256E](https://atcoder.jp/contests/abc256/submissions/59194110)

-To find all the prefix that walks into a cycle, one can perform BFS on the **reversed** graph.
+To find all the prior that walks into a cycle, we can do BFS on the **reversed** graph.

 [ABC357E](https://atcoder.jp/contests/abc357/submissions/59194044)